 Straight baguette diamond accents are a popular choice due to their appealing symmetry and large table size.
 They pair perfectly with step cut diamonds and create a lovely contrast to other diamond shapes.

 Tapered baguette accents have a modified rectangular shape – one end is wider than the other.
 They are extremely popular in three-stone settings and complement almost all diamond shapes.
 This cut provides an elegant classic look with a unique style.

-Trapezoid, also known as trapeze, cut diamond accents are versatile side stones.
-They are found in brilliant cut and step cut and both complement to square and rectangular centre diamond shapes.
+Trapezoid, also known as trapeze cut, diamond accents are versatile side stones.
+They are found in brilliant cut and step cut and both complement square and rectangular centre diamond shapes.
 One of the newest version of this cut is the crescent trapezoid that features a curved edge making it work well with round-shaped diamonds.

 Trillion cut diamond accents feature a triangular shape.
-This cut can come both with rounded and pointed ends where the rounded trillion cut pairs beautifully with cushion cut centre diamond while the pointed trillion cut accents look perfect when paired with princess cut diamonds.
+This cut can come with rounded and pointed ends, where the rounded trillion cut pairs beautifully with cushion cut centre diamond and the pointed trillion cut accents look perfect when paired with princess cut diamonds.